Q. How are you different from other college counselors?

 Q. Can you help me/my child select colleges to apply to?

 Q. Do you provide services for a package fee, or do you charge by the hour?
+How long will it take for you to support my child's application efforts?

 Q. Do you meet in person with students or online?